kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0380 Public charters.md

 \(a\) For the purposes of this section, “major change” means any of the following:

-\(1\) A change in the departure or return date shown in the operator-participant contract, (or, if the contract states alternative dates, the date designated to the participant by the charter operator in accordance with §380.33a(b)), unless the change results from a flight delay.
+\(1\) A change in the departure or return date shown in the operator-participant contract, (or, if the contract states alternative dates, the date designated to the participant by the charter operator in accordance with [[Volume 4/D Special regulations/0380 Public charters.md#§380.33   Major changes in itinerary or price; refunds.|§380.33]]a(b)), unless the change results from a flight delay.
 In any event, however, a date change that the operator knows of more than 2 days before the scheduled flight date, and any delay of more than 48 hours, will be considered a major change.

-\(2\) A change in the origin or destination city shown in the operator-participant contract for any flight leg (or, if the contract states alternative cities, the city designated to the participant by the operator in accordance with §380.33a(b)), unless the change affects only the order in which cities named in a tour package are visited.
+\(2\) A change in the origin or destination city shown in the operator-participant contract for any flight leg (or, if the contract states alternative cities, the city designated to the participant by the operator in accordance with [[Volume 4/D Special regulations/0380 Public charters.md#§380.33   Major changes in itinerary or price; refunds.|§380.33]]a(b)), unless the change affects only the order in which cities named in a tour package are visited.

 \(3\) A substitution of any hotel that is not named in the operator-participant contract; and